 For the last five years, the Tim Horton’s brand has been slipping fast.
+While McDonald’s stock price is up 60%+ the last five years, Restaurant Brands International who owns Tim’s has seen half that growth.
 Once the pride and representation of what it means to be Canadian, Tim’s now feels anything but.
 This timeline coincides with the time they have been owned and operated by the cost-slashing, private equity company, 3G Capital.

 While Tim’s has kept robust advertising budgets and constant new product offerings, their behavior towards their franchisees has been hostile, and in turn, the franchisees’ behavior toward employees has been despicable.
 Wage fights, canceled coffee breaks, and layoffs have trickled into the news.
 How does a company that sells coffee cancel coffee breaks?

 The environment created by the Tim Horton’s toxic culture is impacting the consumer experience.
 With a disgruntled workforce, consumers rarely hear “please” or “thank you” and never see a smile.
 Compared to the warmth of a Starbucks experience, going to Tim’s now feels cold and hollow.
 The consumer experience is anything but how Canadians see themselves, and the brand continues to tumble.

 What is Tim’s doing to address the issues with their employees?

 So far, they have launched a meatless burger, launched into China, established a rather pathetic loyalty card, and now have a bad TV ad about a guy who sips 300 cups a day.
 In summary, they have done everything possible to run away from their problem, hoping it goes away.

 As leaders, we always have to keep in mind that the problems that we hope go away by themselves tend to come back by themselves even bigger.
 Tim’s reluctance to address the consumer experience is not helping the problem go away.

 Tim Horton's had an incredible tight bond with Canadians